Four Seasons: Variations in American Vitalist Film Comedy

 The same caution carried a step further suggests that we not quickly jump to quibbles that something “isn’t funny” and therefore isn’t humorous.
 Vitalist humor, as we have already been at pains to indicate, is typically extremely subtle.
 It typically is given away not by outright guffaws of laughter but by slight smiles, often merely inward smiles meant entirely for ourselves and not for others to know.
 And just as typically, it is given away by an inner feeling of warmth and of heightened sensation, sometimes a heightened perception directly of life itself.

-If this type of humor seems doubtful, for this chapter, please take on faith that large empirical testing proves that Bergsonian and Langerian momentary forms of humor do exist, that human response to these forms is not haphazard but is related to a host of social and psychological variables.
+If this type of humor seems doubtful, for this chapter, please accept on faith that extensive empirical testing proves that Bergsonian and Langerian momentary forms of humor do exist, that human response to these forms is not haphazard but is related to a host of social and psychological variables.
 While we do not have empirical testing to directly prove the existence of vitalist humor inherent in Regain forms of action or the existence of Impulse vitalist humor, this entire book can be thought of as a compendium of specific examples from plays with immense prestige for strong momentary affects as well as for ultimate dynamis, all evidence precisely of these existences and their powerful affects in theatre.

 From our empirical testing alone, we have found that many refuse to believe in vitalist humor and refuse to admit that they ever participate in any of it.
 Yet in a formal testing situation, the same people have no trouble identifying their humor preferences when they are unaware what theory lies behind the choice of alternatives presented.
 We hope, starting with this chapter, that readers will become more aware of their own humorous responses.

 The three screenplays we will be considering are Steel Magnolias (whose action centers on the death of a young diabetic woman whose body gives out under the strain of producing a single, adored child), My Fair Lady (in which a monomaniacal linguist transforms a guttersnipe into the image of a princess without the slightest care as to what she will be fit for when he is through), and The Sound of Music (whose action centers on the most-patriotic of upper-class Austrians having to abandon all their possessions to flee from the Nazis on foot across the Alps).
 Of course, none of these plot lines sound like comedy.
 Nor do they sound even the least bit funny.
-Within a modern democratic sensibility, all three sound perfectly fitted for the new tragedy of Arthur Miller.
+Within a modern democratic sensibility, all three seem perfectly fitted for the new tragedy of Arthur Miller.

 But we hope everyone realizes that all three of these screenplays stand out from almost all film around them as superbly powerful in ultimate dynamic effect on normal audiences.
 We choose to consider each of them analytically, for only one vitalist humor technique apiece.
 In fact, all three are paragons of using all three techniques we have defined in theory.
 And the dynamis of each, its power over a normal appreciative audience, is one of the high exemplars of the dynamis which necessarily completes the definition of a new sub-genre of comedy, Vitalist Comedy.